HabitFree/habitfree-book/README.md

 HabitFree Book
 =======

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This book is for the purpose of compiling the research done for HabitFree into a comprehensive and useful form.

 This book is more easily edited on [GitBook](https://www.gitbook.com/book/habitfree/habitfree-book/welcome).